thejk/LintRemovedNode/README.md

 This is incorrect tho, for two reasons:
 1) ExportedContentProvider isn't exported, as declared in lib manifest it has exported=false.
-If tools:node="remove" was removed no warning would be issued.
+If the <provider> node was removed from main manifest no warning would be issued.

 2) Even if ExportedContentProvider was exported, the fact that it is marked to be removed in the app manifest should still silence the check.